SSN (novel): "Battle Royale"

 After failing to recapture Benthic Adventure, the Chinese Navy sends over sixty ships and submarines from the mainland to attack the Independence carrier battle group.
 Cheyenne takes part in sinking most of the Chinese fleet.

 "Strait Up"

 Former Chinese leader Zemin resurfaces in Taiwan, having been smuggled out of China by USS Seawolf.
 Cheyenne is assigned to reconnoiter the mine-infested Formosa Strait in order to find a safe passage for the deposed Chinese premier's eventual return to the mainland.
 Mackey scores kills on a Kilo-class submarine and two Luda-class destroyers.

 "Typhoon Hunt"

 Cheyenne is deployed to sink a Russian-crewed Typhoon-class submarine operating in the South China Sea, along with its Akula-class escorts.
 In the ensuing attack, one remaining Akula-class submarine manages to escape.

 "Hornets' Nest"

 Cheyenne continues patrolling the eastern side of Taiwan to "sanitize" the area of enemy submarines.
-Surviving an ambush, it scores kills on five Akula-class submarines (including one that had escaped earlier) and two Kilo-class submarines.
+Surviving an ambush, she scores kills on five Akula-class submarines (including one that had escaped earlier) and two Kilo-class submarines.